afaji/afaji.github.io/_pages/research.md

 <div class="run-in-section" markdown="1">

-**Deepening Cross-Cultural Human-Computer Interaction.** Moving beyond preliminary preference analysis, I plan to establish a rigorous HCI research agenda focused on the global user experience.
-Rather than purely optimizing model parameters, I aim to conduct empirical studies on how cultural backgrounds and diverse demographics shape mental models, trust, and interaction patterns with AI systems.
-By investigating these dynamics through a user-centric lens, I seek to uncover how distinct communities perceive and utilize AI, providing the foundational insights needed to design interfaces and workflows that are truly intuitive and inclusive for a global population.
+**Deepening Cross-Cultural Human-Computer Interaction.** Most HCI research remains heavily focused on the Global North.
+To address this, I plan to establish a rigorous research agenda centered on the global user experience.
+My goal is to move beyond Anglocentric viewpoints by studying how diverse populations perceive AI and determining what utility means for us, which is essential for achieving truly inclusive technology.

 </div>